Alexandra Panova: 2015–2018: First major win, three more Tour doubles titles

-2016

-Panova started the season losing in the qualifyings of Brisbane, Australian Open and St. Petersburg.
-She received her first main-draw entry at the Malaysian Open, losing there in the first round.
-She renewed herself in Bogotá, where she has been traditionally playing well.
-There, Panova defeated the top-seeded Elina Svitolina, saving five match points in the third set after being 3–6 behind.
+Panova started the 2016 season losing in the qualifyings of Brisbane, Australian Open and St. Petersburg.
+She recorded her first main-draw entry at the Malaysian Open, losing there in the first round.
+She renewed herself in Bogotá, where she had been traditionally playing well.
+There, Panova defeated top-seeded Elina Svitolina, saving five match points in the third set after being 3–6 behind.

+2024: First two Grand Slam quarterfinals

+As an unseeded pair partnering Cristina Bucșa, Panova made her first major quarterfinal at the Australian Open, defeating eighth-seeded Beatriz Haddad Maia and Taylor Townsend.
+They then lost to fourth seeds Gabriela Dabrowski and Erin Routliffe in straight sets.

+She also reached the quarterfinals at the French Open for the first time, this time with Giuliana Olmos, with an upset over fourth seeds Barbora Krejčíková and Laura Siegemund.